ArdenJ/gql-auth-api/README.md

 ## To Dos
 - Sanitise message responses:
   - Error messages returned to the client can potentially give away details about what is/isn't on the database
-- Validate data being passed to database server
+- **Validate data being passed to database server**
+  - Username should only include letters, numbers, and certain characters
-  - Password format
+  - Password format ✅
-  - email address format
+  - email address format ✅
 - Add Role to user model/type
   - API queries should follow principal of least privilege
 - Protect sensitive routes by validating User/Role
-- Fix try catch statements
+- Fix try catch statements ✅
-- Remove hardcoded secrets
+- Remove hardcoded 'secrets'
+- **Handle token expiry?**

 ## Using
 Note: Frankly, the below is overkill for the scope of this application.